Developkings/Project_OUVER/README.md

 At the same time, because we dont want to be the reason the price raises we set our share at a residual value, being only the conscience of who uses it to raise it, helping even more the project.

 Centralizing the project will help keep quality up and garantee a giant network working for the same goal.

+# IMPORTANT: APP UNTIL THE MOMENT IS JUST WORKING WITH ANDROID UP TO VERSION 9